ollybritton/aqa/README.md

 - [ ] Idents with numbers do not parse
 - [ ] `>=` and `<=` do not parse
 - [ ] Blocks such as the ones on for/while loops do not create sepearate environments
+- [ ] Builtins are not yet tested properly

 Everything not yet in the language but in the spec is also considered a bug.